 The Davidson Trust

-Through a historic decision made by the college community and Board of Trustees, The Davidson Trust meets 100 percent of calculated financial need of accepted students through a combination of grants and campus employment.
+The Davidson Trust meets 100 percent of calculated financial need of accepted students through a combination of grants and campus employment.
+The college community and Board of Trustees made an historic decision years ago that created this rare commitment.

-In support of the college's longstanding commitment to need-blind admission, The Davidson Trust makes it possible for talented students from all backgrounds to imagine coming to Davidson, and for graduates to plan for their futures based on their interests and passions.
+The Davidson Trust makes it possible for talented students from all backgrounds to imagine coming to Davidson, and for graduates to plan for their futures based on their interests and passions.
+This approach supports the college’s longstanding commitment to admitting students without regard to their ability to pay.

 In 2012, Davidson alumnus and long-time supporter Edward L. "Ted" Baker '57, made a $25-million commitment in support of The Davidson Trust.